 - Free online anxiety tests to screen for anxiety.
 Two minute tests with instant results.
 Such as:

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-Anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including the latest in anxiety research: Inability To Cope With Uncertainty Linked To Mental Health Problem.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including Inability To Cope With Uncertainty Linked To Mental Health Problems.

 Rosser, Benjamin.
 “Why inability to cope with uncertainty may cause mental health problems.” https://theconversation.com/why-inability-to-cope-with-uncertainty-may-cause-mental-health-problems-105406

 Grupe, Dan W, et al. “Uncertainty and Anticipation in Anxiety - An integrated neurobiological and psychological perspective.”
 Nat Rev Neurosci.
 2013 Jul; 14(7): 488–501. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4276319/